ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 df.to_csv('hyperparameter_tuning_results.txt', sep='\t', index=False)
 ```

 The output of this script is a dataframe.
-First, I looked at the model performances and noticed there appears to be 3 apparent regimes of model quality, that I've colored below.
+First, I looked at the model performances by ordering them according to their rank, and noticed there appears to be 3 apparent regimes of model quality, that I've colored below.

 ```python
 In [1]: plt.plot(df['rank_test_score'], df['mean_test_score']); plt.xlabel('Rank'); plt.ylabel('Accuracy'); plt.show()